ebtelmarz/django_museum/README.md

 ### How our team worked

-The team wich developed this app has a size of 2 people.
+The team which developed this app has a size of 2 people.
 First of all we discussed about the data we have, the functional requirements, and our competences on technologies.
 This discussion produced a todo-list from where each of us picked up a functionality, developed it, and pushed it on git repository as full stack developers.
 Marte Valerio dedicated on the statistics functionality, deployment environment (with provisioning), installation instructions, and user manual.